 Physical Activity Resources

-- CDPHP Cycle! a bike-share program that provides residents and visitors with an alternative form of transportation that supports healthy, active lifestyles while also offering a fun and easy way to explore our communities.
+- CDPHP Cycle! is a bike-share program that provides residents and visitors with an alternative form of transportation that supports healthy, active lifestyles while also offering a fun and easy way to explore our communities.

 - Rudy A. Ciccotti Family Recreation Center houses a state-of-the-art facility with a wide variety of services that are designed for all fitness levels.